top of page

 A captivating display of Lauren Pigford Abbott's original works, blending minimalist interior design with elegant nature themes.

 This post explores how to infuse minimalist interiors with warmth and character using original artwork.
-Using a curated mood board featuring my own landscape and equestrian pieces, we'll break down how specific art can anchor a room's design.
-You will see how serene landscapes and dynamic horse imagery, paired with natural materials, create a cohesive and calming environment that is anything but boring.
+Using a curated mood board featuring my own landscape and statement photos, we'll break down how specific art can anchor a room's design.
+You will see how serene landscapes and dynamic imagery, paired with natural materials, create a cohesive and calming environment that is anything but boring.

 Deconstructing the Minimalist Mood Board